1. When are the classes?

 In 2022, we’re aiming to offer at least one Tango 101 section each quarter.
 If our current schedule doesn’t work for you:

 - wait until next session.
 We vary our schedule throughout the year, so that people who can’t change their schedule can find a class for them.

 - book private lessons for yourself or a small group at a time that’s convenient for you.

 Before the beginning of each session, we offer free trial classes for beginners, so you can see what tango is like before you commit to a 10-class session.

-3. What will I learn?
+3. What will I learn in my beginner class?

 4. Is Argentine Tango like ballroom tango?

 Not really.
 In terms of posture, improvisation, connection, musicality, and technique, they are very different.